AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 In the market around you

 Tech giants are investing hundreds of billions.
-AI is becoming better and cheaper.
-Those who do not learn to work with it now will be left behind.
+AI keeps getting better and cheaper.
+Anyone who doesn't learn to work with it now will be left behind.

-The time when AI was a nice-to-have is over.
-AI is becoming the central tool with which digital products are created – just as the computer once replaced the notepad.
+The days when AI was a nice-to-have are over.
+AI is becoming the central tool for creating digital products, just as the computer once replaced the notepad.

-The good news: You don't have to change everything at once.
+The good news: you don't have to change everything at once.
 Start with one team, one project, one workflow.
-Gather experience.
+Gain experience.
 Build up knowledge.

-The companies that learn to Plan, Delegate, Assess, and Codify the fastest will be at the forefront in this new era.
+The companies that learn to Plan, Delegate, Assess, and Codify fastest will lead the way in this new era.

 Your next step